figshare/user_documentation/docs/OAI-PMH/index.md

 ## Rate limit

-Currently no rate limiting is implemented.
-We recommend you to make no more than one request per second.
+We do not have automatic rate limiting in place for API requests.
+However, we do carry out monitoring to detect and mitigate abuse and prevent the platform’s resources from being overused.
+We recommend that clients use the API responsibly and do not make more than one request per second.
+We reserve the right to throttle or block requests if we detect abuse.

 ## Future development